-- 4.1 Taking into account the nature of the complaint, its scope and the people involved, the school may assign a designated staff or set up a task force to handle the complaint with reference to the following arrangements: - Staff members who are responsible for the appeal stage should be different from those responsible for the investigation stage.
+- 4.1 Taking into account the nature of the complaint, its scope and the people involved, the school may assign a designated staff or set up a task force to handle the complaint with reference to the following arrangements: - (i) Staff members who are responsible for the appeal stage should be different from those responsible for the investigation stage.
 In principle, the staff dealing with the appeal should be of a higher rank than those responsible for the investigation.
-If this is not practicable, the school should make other arrangements, such as appointing staff from another department, to ensure fair handling. - Where necessary, the school may establish a task force to handle special complaint cases.
+If this is not practicable, the school should make other arrangements, such as appointing staff from another department, to ensure fair handling. - (ii) Where necessary, the school may establish a task force to handle special complaint cases.
 Depending on the situation, the task force may include members of the SMC and representatives from other division(s)/section(s) of the EDB.
-To enhance credibility, the school may invite independent persons such as social workers, lawyers, psychologists, and parents or teachers not involved in the case to join the task force to provide professional advice and support. - The appointed staff should be proactive in communicating with the inquirers/complainants, and prompt in providing responses as well as the information they need.
-The school should also ensure that frontline/designated staff have proper authorisation and clearly understand their roles and responsibilities. - 4.2 For the deployment of staff in handling complaints, the school may assign a senior teacher, an Assistant Principal or the Principal to handle the investigation.
-If the school receives formal complaints against the Principal or SMC, it should refer the complaints to REO for follow-up actions.
+To enhance credibility, the school may invite independent persons such as social workers, lawyers, psychologists, and parents or teachers not involved in the case to join the task force to provide professional advice and support. - (iii) The appointed staff should be proactive in communicating with the enquirers/complainants, and prompt in providing responses as well as the information they need.
+The school should also ensure that frontline/ designated staff have proper authorisation and clearly understand their roles and responsibilities. - 4.2 The school may refer to the examples in the table below for deployment of staff in handling complaints: